Recognizing skin breakdown

 Normal vs. Deviating from the normal, average, or expected; Outside of what is expected or uncharacteristic.
 Drainage

-Wound drainage is also called exudate.
-Some types of normal wound drainage look like thin clear watery fluid, whereas others may resemble clear blood fluid.
+Wound drainage is also called an exudate.
+Some normal wound drainage types look like thin clear watery fluid, whereas others may resemble clear blood fluid.
 It’s common for infected wounds to ooze yellowish or green fluid that may be thin to a thick consistency.
 Depending on if there is blood in the drainage from an infected wound, it may leak fluid with a cream-coffee appearance.
 The skin around the wound may be warm to the touch.
 The wound may appear red and inflamed.
 If you see red streaks branch out from the wound, that’s a sign that the infection may be spreading to your bloodstream.
-Infection in your blood is very serious.
+Infection in your blood is severe.
 Contact the doctor immediately to report this development.